HHAL MEDICAL NEWS OCTOBER 2011 Aspirin Lowers Risk for Hereditary Colon Cancer Patients may be asking about news stories

 psoriasis.
 They also pointed out that the use of methotrexate may have resulted in a MACE estimate that is lower than what

 actually exists, because methotrexate therapy is associated with a lower risk for MACEs.
+In

 a Danish, population-based, cohort study, Ahlehoff and colleagues analyzed the risk for atrial fibrillation, ischemic stroke,